r00t-3xp10it/trojanizer/README.md

     To make the archive less suspicious to target at execution time, trojanizer will try to replace the default icon(.ico) of the sfx file with a user-selected one.

-   **'Trojanizer will not build real trojans, but from target perspective it will behave like one'**<br />
+   **'Trojanizer will not build real trojans, but from target perspective, it will replicate trojan behavior'**<br />
    (execute the payload in background, while the legit application executes in foreground).